Counselling services

 Body Scan

-To complete trauma processing, you are then asked to scan your body and find any leftover somatic (body) disturbance that is cleared and dissipated.
+To complete trauma processing, you will be requested to scan your body and identify any remaining somatic (body) disturbance that is cleared and dissipated.

 Phase 7